kolaente/Docker-Video-Decoding/README.md

 # Options

--c: Video Formats Location.
-Pass a path with a JSON config file for conversion.
-Defaults to 'video_formats.json' in current folder.
--p: Video Location.
-Pass a location to a different folder which holds the videos.
-Defaults to currents folder.
--v: Video Formats.
-Pass all video formats which should trigger the conversion, seperated by ':'.
-Example: .mp4:.wmv

-ENVIRONMENT VARIABLES:
 All settings can be done via environment variables passed to the container.

-VIDEO_FORMATS_LOCATION: Pass a location to a different json file holding video convert configurations
+* __VIDEO_FORMATS_LOCATION__: Pass a location to a different JSON file holding video convert configurations (see below for more informations about that file).
-VIDEO_LOCATION: Pass a location to a different folder which holds the videos
-VIDEO_FORMATS: Pass all video formats which should trigger the conversion, seperated by ':.
+* __VIDEO_FORMATS__: Pass all video formats which should trigger the conversion, seperated by ':.
 Example: .mp4:.wmv

+## Video location

+Videos are placed in `/var/videos` inside the container.
+Mount a folder from your host holding the videos.

 # Specify output video formats

 This is done via a JSON file at `/var/videoconversion/config/video_formats.json`.
 You can mount `/var/videoconversion/config/` to your host and specify your own formats.

+`framerate` is the only one optional.
+You _need_ to specify everything else.

 Standard configuration looks like this: